General MP Instructions¶

 $ python grade.py).
 If it shows any errors, please fix them on your own machine before you try submitting to the autograder – you will save a lot of time!
 The autograder will run all of the same tests that are available to you, plus a few more hidden tests.

-data- this directory contains some sample data, used by the notebook and the autograder.
+data- this directory often contains some sample data, used by the notebook and the autograder.

-solutions- this directory contains solutions to the visible tests (but not the hidden tests).
+solutions.hdf5- this file contains solutions to the visible tests (but not the hidden tests).
 If you want to know why

 requirements.txtlists the python packages that are used by the autograder.
 You can install them by typing